-Algebra I is a full year, high school credit course that is intended for the student who has successfully mastered the core algebraic concepts covered in the prerequisite course, Pre-Algebra.
+Algebra I - is a full year, high school credit course that is intended for the student who has successfully mastered the core algebraic concepts covered in the prerequisite course, Pre-Algebra.
 Within the Algebra I course, the student will explore basic algebraic fundamentals such as evaluating, creating, solving and graphing linear, quadratic, and polynomial functions.

-Upon successfully completing the course, the student should have mastered the following concepts:
+Upon successfully completing the course, the student should have mastered the following objectives:

-- Solve single variable, absolute value, and linear systems of equations. - Solve and graph single variable, absolute value, and linear inequalities. - Evaluate, solve, and graph linear and quadratic functions as well as conceptualize the relationship between the independent and dependent variable of a function. - Understand and know how to apply the distance, midpoint, and slope formulas as well as the Pythagorean theorem. - Form an equation of a line using the slope-intercept, point-slope and standard forms of a line.

-• Organize data in the form of a table or matrix; perform complex matrix operations such as multiplication, evaluating the determinant, and solving a system of linear equations using Cramer's Rule.
+- Solve and graph single variable, absolute value, and linear equations and inequalities. - Solve linear, quadratic and exponential systems of equations using graphing, substitution or elimination. - Evaluate and solve quadratic equations and inequalities using graphing, factoring, quadratic formula, and completing the square. - Interpret and apply the relationship between the independent and dependent variable in a linear, exponential, and quadratic function through algebraic modeling and applications. - Understand and know how to apply the distance, midpoint, and slope formulas as well as the Pythagorean Theorem. - Form an equation of a line using the slope-intercept, point-slope and standard forms of a line. - Apply basic fundamental rules of exponents. - Be able to construct a formula or equation necessary to solve algebraic word problems involving area, perimeter, and linear systems of equations, basic probability and statistical reasoning, distance, and compounding interest. - Evaluate rational expressions and solve equations with rational expressions. - Simplify and perform operations with radical expressions such as addition and subtraction, multiplication and division. - Perform operations with polynomials such as addition and subtraction, multiplication, long division and factoring. - Interpret and analyze measures of central tendency, sample data and outcome, probability and frequency tables.

-• Apply basic fundamental rules of exponents.

-• Be able to construct a formula or equation necessary to solve algebraic word problems involving area, perimeter, and linear systems of equations, basic probability and statistical reasoning, distance, and compounding interest.

-- Evaluate rational expressions and solve equations with rational expressions. - Simplify and perform operations with radical expressions and polynomials.

-ALGEBRA II COURSE
+ALGEBRA II